willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ## HMD Connectivity Issues

 ### My computer does not have an HDMI port
-If your computer does not have an HDMI port, but it does have a DisplayPort (DP), mini DisplayPort (miniDP) or USB Type-C (USB-C) port for outputting video, you may need to use a [supported adapter](recommended-adapters-for-windows-mixed-reality-capable-pcs.md).
+If your computer does not have an HDMI port, but does have a DisplayPort (DP), mini DisplayPort (miniDP) or USB Type-C (USB-C) port for outputting video, you may need to use a [supported adapter](recommended-adapters-for-windows-mixed-reality-capable-pcs.md).

 ### Can I use USB or HDMI extension cables with Windows Mixed Reality headsets?
 Windows Mixed Reality headsets do not officially support the use of USB or HDMI extension cables.
 Using these cables may significantly impact your Mixed Reality experience because of variances in resulting signal integrity and bus power between your PC's USB controller and the Mixed Reality headset.